-WaterSafe approved plumbers have specific training in Water Fittings Regulations and Byelaws, which helps them protect you from poor installation or use of sub-standard plumbing products which could contaminate your drinking water.
+WaterSafe approved contractors have specific training in Water Fittings Regulations and Byelaws, which helps them protect you from poor installation or use of sub-standard plumbing products which could contaminate your drinking water.

 We understand you need to manage your money carefully, but putting cost before plumbing credentials can have serious consequences.

-Water safety in the home is very importance, and using unqualified plumbers who don’t know the law around fixtures and fittings could put your drinking water at risk.
+Water safety in the home is very important, and using unqualified contractors who don’t know the law around fixtures and fittings could put your drinking water at risk.

-Using an unqualified plumber is not only dangerous, it’s false economy – it could end up costing thousands of pounds and a lot of hassle to put mistakes right.
+Using an unqualified contractor is not only dangerous, it’s false economy – it could end up costing thousands of pounds and a lot of hassle to put mistakes right.

 WaterSafe research shows Britons have spent £2.6 billion on fixing plumbing disasters, with nearly a quarter of people polled revealing they had fallen victim to a rogue plumber and a further 23 per cent knowing someone it had happened to.
 The average cost of a repair job came in at £285 – a cost we aim to help more customers avoid.

-We recommend always getting three quotes from qualified plumbers, where possible, to ensure you get a reasonable price.
+We recommend always getting three quotes from qualified contractors, where possible, to ensure you get a reasonable price.

-For most types of plumbing work, plumbers have a legal duty to notify the water supplier before they start work and this can lead to delays.
-Approved plumbers can carry out some work without the need to give advanced notification.
+For most types of plumbing work, contractors have a legal duty to notify the water supplier before they start work and this can lead to delays.
+Approved contractors can carry out some work without the need to give advanced notification.

-A ‘work completed’ certificate issued by a WaterSafe recognised plumber also provides a defence for property owners who are challenged by a water supplier enforcing the Water Fittings Regulations and Byelaws.
+A ‘Certificate of Compliance’ issued by a WaterSafe recognised contractor also provides a defence for property owners who are challenged by a water supplier enforcing the Water Fittings Regulations and Byelaws.
 A WaterSafe approved business will be required to put their work right if it does not meet the legal requirements.